huaweicloud/generator-cloudide-plugin/README.md

 ***

 ### i18n and l10n
-Internationalization of CloudIDE plugin can be supported by adding internationalization setting files.
+Internationalization of plugin can be supported by adding internationalization setting files.

 #### Setting files
 By default, the plugin generator will generate `package.nls.json` and `package.nls.zh-cn.json` files .